Bias in the introduction of variation: Late arrival and non-obviousness

 Though it seems intuitively obvious today, the theory did not emerge formally until 2001, e.g., as noted above, population geneticists did not propose the theory in the 1980s to answer an evo-devo challenge that literally called for recognizing biases in the introduction of variation.
 This late emergence has been attributed to a "blind spot" due to multiple factors, including a tradition of verbal arguments that minimize the role of mutation, a tendency to associate causation with processes that shift frequencies of variants rather than processes that create variants, and a formal argument from population genetics that doesn't extend to evolution from new mutations.

 Specifically, when Haldane and Fisher asked if tendencies of mutation could influence evolution, they framed this as a matter of the efficacy of mutation pressure (below), concluding that, because mutation rates are low, mutation is a weak force, only important in the special case of abnormally high mutation rates unopposed by selection.
 Their conception of evolutionary causation was modeled on selection, which operates by shifting frequencies of available alleles, and so they treated recurrent mutation in the same way.
 Their conclusion is correct for the case of evolution from standing variation.

 More generally, in Modern Synthesis thinking, evolution was assumed to follow from a short-term process of shifting frequencies of available alleles.

-In this process, mutation is typically unimportant except when the focus is on low-frequency alleles maintained by deleterious mutation pressure (see Population genetics: Mutation), e.g., Edwards (1977) addressed theoretical population genetics without considering mutation at all; Lewontin (1974) stated that "There is virtually no qualitative or gross quantitative conclusion about the genetic structure of populations in deterministic theory that is sensitive to small values of migration, or any that depends on mutation rates" (p.
-267).
+In this process, mutation is typically unimportant except when the focus is on low-frequency alleles maintained by deleterious mutation pressure (see Population genetics: Mutation), e.g., Edwards (1977) addressed theoretical population genetics without considering mutation at all; Lewontin (1974) stated that "There is virtually no qualitative or gross quantitative conclusion about the genetic structure of populations in deterministic theory that is sensitive to small values of migration, or any that depends on mutation rates".